KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Docker/README.md

 Where -i stands for interactive and -t stands for terminal, this way you'll see the terminal outputs and can interact with it.

+*MIND THAT:*
+The difference between -d -it and -d -i -t in Docker commands, such as docker run, lies in the interaction and terminal allocation behavior of the container.

+-d: Runs the container in detached mode, meaning it runs in the background and does not receive input or display output in the terminal.
+-i: Keeps STDIN open even if not attached.
+This is useful for interactive applications that require user input.
+-t: Allocates a pseudo-TTY, simulating a real terminal.
+This is often used in conjunction with -i to allow interactive shell access to the container.

+-d -it
+When you combine -d with -it, you're telling Docker to run the container in the background (-d) and allocate a TTY (-t), along with keeping STDIN open (-i).
+This combination is commonly used for interactive applications that you want to run in the background but still interact with via the terminal.

+-d -i -t
+On the other hand, -d -i -t is not a standard combination for Docker commands.
+Typically, -i and -t are used together (-it) to enable interactive terminal sessions.
+Separating them (-i -t) would imply trying to keep STDIN open and allocate a TTY separately, which is not the usual practice and might not behave as expected.

 Build a Docker Volume to Share Data Local-Container Consistently:

 	> $ sudo docker volume create DOCKER_VOLUME_NAME